 - Do you have a mission as a brand?

-Detailed information about sales, marketing, and advertising is essential in order to get a well-organized and efficiently working website.
-Different types of companies have different types of approaches when it comes to marketing, so these questions will help you to understand your client’s position much better.
+Detailed information about sales, marketing, and advertising is essential to building a well-organized and efficiently working website.
+Here are some questions that web designers need to ask to understand their client’s position better.

 - What types of marketing do you generally prefer?